This page contains information about the AACOMAS Application Service but does not contain application instructions. To successfully submit your

 application, you must read all online application instructions.
 T

 he American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) is the centralized application service for U.S. osteopathic medical schools.
-AACOMAS enables you to complete one application and send it with required information to programs participating in the centralized service.
+AACOMAS enables applicants to complete one application and submit it with required information to programs participating in the centralized service.
 AACOMAS verifies your application for accuracy, processes it, and sends it with application materials to the osteopathic medical schools you designate.
 The service reduces the number of initial application forms, transcripts and fees required, and streamlines the verification of your personal and academic information.

 Accessing the Application

 The online AACOMAS application is located at https://aacomas.liaisoncas.com

 .
 AACOMAS supports the latest versions of all major Internet browsers.
 To successfully complete the AACOMAS application, you must review all online application instructions in addition to the content of this publication.
 View the application instructions

 The AACOMAS online application is designed to easily guide the applicant through the complex osteopathic medical school application process.